irchelp/irchelp.github.io/irchelp/security/privacy.md

 Other anonymous proxies may be available, but tend to be rapidly banned from IRC networks due to persistent abuse.

 ### Bouncers, Shells, and other Remote Access

 Running your connection through an IRC Bouncer running elsewhere on the internet is a popular way to achieve a modest level of privacy on IRC, and frequently, a persistent presence on IRC.
 By doing so, the address of the IRC Bouncer is what will be displayed as your host on IRC, therefore protecting you from casual attempts to discover your internet location.

 Some users choose to run their client directly on such a server instead of, or in addition to using an IRC bouncer.
 The biggest advantage of this is that the client can be run within a tool such as screen or tmux, and the client is accessible via ssh, so it can be used from networks where IRC is blocked.

 A number of providers offer "shell access" accounts, a user account on a Linux or Unix system that's accessible over SSH for the purpose of running IRC clients, IRC bouncers, and IRC bots.

 VIrtual Private Servers (VPS), or Dedicated Servers can also obviously be used for running IRC clients, bots, and bouncers, but tends to be a more costly solution, especially if you only intend to use it for IRC.

 ### VPN

 VPN technology is best known for its use in connecting remote workers to a corporate LAN, but a number of services have sprung up for the purposes of anonymity, bypassing geographical restrictions on services, performance, and enhanced privacy.

 These services offer varying degrees of anonymity, with many claiming not to keep logs.
 Unfortunately, they are also frequently used to facilitate abuse, so they may often be banned from IRC servers.

 ### IPv6 tunnels

 A number of organizations ("tunnel brokers") offer IPv6 tunnels, so that users not yet offered IPv6 connectivity by their internet service provider can obtain a pool of IPv6 addresses, and have those IPv6 addresses tunneled to their network via a technique similar to a VPN.

 Such tunnels don't provide strong anonymity, and they still involve exposing the tunneled addresses publically, so you may still be target for denial of service attacks and other network-based attacks.

 However, because your tunneled IPv6 address and not your ISP-assigned IPv4 address is what will be exposed to the IRC server, this does provide a weak form of protection from having your identity casually revealed.

+Tunnel broker services also are not necessarily useful for privacy - many report the owner of tunneled networks through whois services as part of their network management practices.

 ## IP Address Leakage Threats

 ### Address Leakage from DCC